Octopus1348/ASUS-Zenbook-13-Hackintosh/README.md

 Detecting that the laptop is charging: It will still show the battery level, and that it's draining, just that if you plug it in, it wont show charging, and it won't update the % when charging, you need to reboot.

 Bluetooth is a bit buggy: If you try to connect to a Bluetooth device, and see that Bluetooth just turned off, you can't turn it back on until a reboot.
 But after that the device will be connected.

+If you are able to fix any of these or find a non-listed issue, please create a fork, edit the nessesarry stuff and file a pull request.
 # What's working
-Everything not listed in the previus section
+Everything not listed in the previus section.
 # How to install
 1. First go to [the installer website][installer], and select the latest version I support (see in the releases tab).
 I recommend downloading the torrent as it is fast.
-It will redirect you to a site called linkvertise, turn off your adblocker here, and click on free access with ads.
+You will now be redirected to a site called linkvertise, turn off your adblocker here, and click on free access with ads.
 Click on "I'm interested" then on "Explore web page" and on the webpage wait a few seconds, then close the tab and go back to linkvertise.
 Now click on the tiny "I already completed this step" button, and now you have access to the download.
 2. After you've downloaded it, prepare a USB that is at least 16 GBs in size, and attach it to the computer.
 In this step everything on the USB will be erased, so back them up before proceeding.
 Now download and install BalenaEtcher and and inside it, select the .raw file you just downloaded, then select the USB device, and click Flash.
 This will take some time.
 3. Now prepare the partitions.
 Use something like GParted on a live Linux USB, or other partition software on Windows.
 If you want to dual-boot (which I recommend, I love both Linux and macOS), also give space to the future macOS (I think you'll need minimum 40 GBs), it can be any filesystem because we will format it as APFS later anyway.
 Also give some space (like 200 MBs) to a new EFI partition formatted as FAT32, and copy my EFI folder there.
 Make sure to unzip it, and that the EFI folder inside the partition contains the Boot and OC folders, not another EFI.
 If it does, rename the EFI/EFI/ folder to something else, and move it onto the root of the USB drive, delete the EFI folder you moved it out from, and name it back to EFI.
 4. Now, reboot your computer, and press the UEFI key (for me, it's F2, but if it doesn't work, try other Fn keys, Escape or delete).
 Press F8 to select the boot device, and select your EFI partition (not the USB!), most likely called UEFI OS, and when you see the options, select "Install macOS XXX" with an orange Apple.
 It can take a minute to boot, don't worry.